Skip to Content

 • Employer-Worker Relationship: This includes things like the length of time for which the worker is employed, whether the worker provides services exclusively for the business or if he or she provides services for other businesses/employers, and the actual or expected ongoing relationship between the employer and the worker.

 This list is not exhaustive.
 There are many other factors that may be considered when determining whether a worker is an employee or an independent contractor.
-If you believe you have been misclassified as an independent contractor and have therefore had your hour, wage, or other employment rights violated as a result, contact our firm for a free case evaluation with an attorney in Rockford, IL.
+If you believe you have been misclassified as an independent contractor and have therefore had your hour, wage, or other employment rights violated as a result, contact our firm for a free case evaluation with an attorney in Fort Lauderdale.

 Who Might An Independent Contractor Work For?